IsaacHo072/USB-PD-StepDownSupply/README.md

 The firmware was modified from [manuelbl/zy12pdn-oss](https://github.com/manuelbl/zy12pdn-oss).

 ## Issues
-This cannot be used with regular USB power supply (non-PD), or USB PD supply with 5V only power output.
-TPS62130 cannot output 5V from 5V input.
+This cannot be used with regular USB power supply (non-PD), or USB PD supply with 5V only power output, as TPS62130 cannot output 5V from 5V input.

+To be fixed:
+- C1003 have wrong footprint size, 1206 should be used as a 0603 22uF capacitor voltage rating is too low.
+- D1002 is bidirectional TVS diode, but if a unidirectional TVS diode is used, the polarity marking is on the wrong side.
+- Some trace could be bigger.

 ## Cost
 The whole board could be made at around a few dollars.